prebid/prebid.github.io/prebid-server/hosting/pbs-hosting.md

 Other services you may want to run alongside Prebid Server are:

-- geographic lookup (for GDPR scope determination)
+- Geographic lookup (for GDPR scope determination)
-- device lookup service (future: for Programmatic Guaranteed targeting)
+- Device lookup service (future: for Programmatic Guaranteed targeting)

 ## Prebid Cache Servers